Sorority Recommendation Requests for Fall, in by July 10

 You can learn more on The Sorority Life website and with our helpful Sorority Recruitment Guide below.
 And, if going through recruitment now and need recommendations, please contact us at email@example.com and put "Recommendations" in the subject line.
 We will be happy to help.
 To learn more: thesororitylife.com facebook.com/CNSAPanhellenic

 The Sorority Life Community Recruitment Information Events in 2019

 Two enlightening and exciting Recruitment Events were held in May 2019 – in Winnetka IL on May 29th, and in Libertyville IL (shown above) on May 30th.
 There was a strong turnout at both!
 Women traveled from Wisconsin and the south suburbs to participate.
 Attendees heard personal insights from a panel of collegiate sorority women as they discussed common questions such as: Is sorority life right for me?
 What do I need to know about sorority life?
 And, what is recruitment all about?

-Sorority Recruitment Guide
+Sorority Recruitment Information

 The Sorority Recruitment 101 guide will assist you through the recruitment process expectations.
 This APH Chicago North Shore Alumnae Panhellenic document will help you gain a better understanding of the sorority recruitment questions you might have.

 National Panhellenic sororities are one of the largest leadership and life skills training forces for women on university campuses.
 Our members are encouraged through teaching skills such as ethics, accountability, cooperation, comportment, and etiquette.
 The National Panhellenic Organization encourages its members to support and drive change that improve women's lives.
 We actively strive to enrich society through philanthropy and volunteerism.